fredzica/algorithms-and-data-structures/README.md

 ### Selection sort

 Selection sort is a simple sorting algorithm that goes through each item, selects the smallest value in the unsorted part of the array and swaps it with the current item.

+### Mergesort

+Merge sort works by recursively halving the array until they have only one element.
+Then it merges all those halves back in sorted order.

+### Quicksort

+Quicksort works by recursively partitioning the array into 2 parts: the left part is smaller than the pivot, and the right part is greater than the pivot.
+Then it recursively sorts the left and right parts.